rongxian14/rongxian_portfolio/README.md

 Detail-oriented and analytical Computer Science (Bioinformatics) undergraduate with strong proficiency in SQL, Python, and data visualization tools.
 Passionate about transforming complex data into actionable insights to support strategic decision-making.

 📌 Feel free to explore the repositories below for more!
-Want to collaborate or have a question? </br>
+Want to collaborate or have a question? \
-📫 Reach me at: leexian@graduate.utm.my
+📫 Reach me at: leexian@graduate.utm.my\
 🌐 LinkedIn: linkedin.com/in/lee-r-a6760428a

 # 🔍 Featured Projects